 "Wonderful.
 I cannot thank you enough.”

 He is a highly experienced and acknowledged expert in resolving disputes in relation to trusts, probate and inheritance matters, including disputed wills, claims to remove Executors or Trustees, breach of trust cases and Inheritance Act claims.

 Philip also handles a wide range of property-related disputes, particularly those involving commercial property, including rent arrears claims, possession cases, claims for breaches of covenant, dilapidations claims and renewal proceedings.

 He has experience of the full range of dispute resolution methods - from negotiation, through mediation to arbitration and tribunal and Court proceedings.
 His approach is to understand clearly his clients' priorities, to advise them of the options, recommend the best approach, and then to seek to achieve the most cost-effective resolution possible.

-Outside of work, Philip is a keen, if only moderately talented, golfer and also enjoys playing tennis and badminton.
+Outside of work, Philip is a keen, if only moderately talented, golfer and also enjoys music, travelling and good company.